sciolyatuva/sciolyatuva/content/about.md

 {{< make-div "profiles" >}}

 {{< profile "Kwanwoo Park" "President" "2024" "kwanwoo-park.png" >}}
-Kwanwoo Park is a second-year from Great Falls, VA, majoring in Chemistry and minoring in Japanese.
+Kwanwoo is a second-year from Great Falls, VA, majoring in Chemistry and minoring in Japanese.
 His favorite SciOly event is Food Science, although he has never competed in the event before.
 His greatest SciOly memories was bonding with teammates on the way to Cornell Invitational during 2019.
 {{< /profile >}}

 {{< profile "Sophia Jang" "Vice President" "2024" "sophia-jang.png" >}}